matthewglasenapp/hla_resolve/README.md

 ## Introduction

 HLA-Resolve is a command-line tool for high-resolution HLA typing from high-coverage PacBio sequencing reads.
-It reconstructs phased, full-gene sequences for the eight classical HLA loci (HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1) and queries the [IPD-IMGT/HLA database](https://www.ebi.ac.uk/ipd/imgt/hla/) to assign HLA allele calls.
+It reconstructs phased, coding and full-gene sequences for the eight classical HLA loci (HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1) and queries the [IPD-IMGT/HLA database](https://www.ebi.ac.uk/ipd/imgt/hla/) to assign HLA allele calls at four different levels of resolution (G group, P group, three-field, and four-field)

 HLA-Resolve was designed for and fully validated on PacBio hybrid-capture libraries (read N50 ~4 kb).
 WGS support has been validated on PacBio whole-genome sequencing reads from the GIAB and HPRC benchmarks (see [Benchmarks](#benchmarks)).
 HLA-Resolve has not been tested on amplicon sequencing data yet.